All About Dussehra 2022: Ravan Dahan Celebration And Importance

 In some other places, the main attraction of Dussehra is Ravan Dahan.
 It involves the burning of towering effigies along with those of his brother Kumbhakaran and son Meghnad.
 Besides these, people also burst crackers and fest with their families.
 Colourful fairs and exhibitions are also put up in many places.
 Usually, the timing of Ravan Dahan is between 5 pm to 7 pm, i.e., evening time.

 The festival has its own importance in the Hindu Culture.
 The revenant day of Dussehra heralds the end of evil by the good and the day also marks the end of Ramlila and celebrates the Lord Rama’s victory over the demon king Ravana.
-Thus, they celebrate the day as a mark of a new beginning, the establishment of new and fresh is in the society and freedom from negativity and evil that reside inside us.
+Thus, they celebrate the day as a mark of a new beginning, the establishment of novel things in the society and freedom from negativity and evil that reside inside us.
 And also liberate us from the present-day evils and taboos that are not oblivious in front of us, instead personified as in the form of a human or demon.
 As per the Hindu Scriptures, it is also believed that on this day, by performing Durga Saptashati Puja or following other rituals goddess Durga blesses and protects us from all the malefic forces.
-In case, you are unsure of Vedic processes and mantras, our renowned Pandit can help you in performing Durga Saptashati Puja to invoke positive energy in your life.

 In Mysore, the celebration happens on a large scale where Dussehra honours the Goddess Chamundeshwari (another name of Goddess Durga) of Chamundi Hills, who killed the powerful demon king Mahishasura.